mateussouzaweb/nicedeck/README.md

 NOTE: You need go into ``Desktop Mode`` in Steam Deck to follow these instructions.

 - Go to the project [RELEASES](https://github.com/mateussouzaweb/nicedeck/releases) page.
-- Download the latest version of NiceDeck for your operation system:
+- Download the latest version of NiceDeck for your operating system:
     - Steam Deck: ``nicedeck-linux-amd64``.
     - Linux x86: ``nicedeck-linux-amd64``.
     - Linux ARM: ``nicedeck-linux-arm64``.